AlyceOsbourne/py_simple_cave_proc_gen/readme.md

 - create the map grid
 - create a number of random starting points for the larger caves
 - iteratively use drunkards walk to create the larger caves at the starting points
-- use A* to connect the larger caves, using drunkards walk at eeach step of the path, using random heuristic functions from a list to increase variation
+- use A* to connect the larger caves, using drunkards walk at each step of the path, using random heuristic functions from a list to increase variation
 - validates that all starting points are connected, this makes sure that the whole system is connected if this fails recursively generate a new map, this is fast and fairly cheap